 - Create a brand new Collaboration project - these steps are outlined in the Teams to Teams migration guide linked above.

 - Migration of documents versions and metadata is only supported for newly created projects.
-If this is not your first time migrating documents, please do not select versions or metadata.
+Please do not select versions or metadata if this is not your first time migrating documents.

 - Add the Advanced Option: TeamsEnableSPVersionMetadata=1

 - Choose the migration type Microsoft Teams (with Document Versions and Metadata).